Who is eligible for an OpenAthens account?

 Once registered, you will be able to log in with your OpenAthens account from any location.

 How do I find my organisation?

-I do not work for a NHS organisation but I am eligible.
+I do not work for an NHS organisation but I am eligible.
 Which organisation should I select?

-If you do not work in an NHS trust or hospital (for example, you are a GP, dentist, community nurse, public health consultant, pharmacist or social worker), please refer to guidance to the right of the box for additional information on the naming conventions for OpenAthens organisations to help you make the appropriate selection for your own organisation.
-For example, if you are a GP in Manchester, you can find your organisation by typing “GPs” and “Manchester”, and selecting the organisation “GPs and Practice Staff in Greater Manchester”.
+If you do not work in an NHS trust or hospital (for example you are a GP, dentist, community nurse, public health consultant, pharmacist or social worker), please refer to the guidance on the page about the naming protocols for OpenAthens organisations to help you make the appropriate selection.

-If you cannot find your organisation and the system does not recognise the one you have entered, you will be prompted to select the county in which you work when you click on the Register button.
-Your application will be sent to the appropriate OpenAthens administrator for review.
+If you cannot find your organisation and the system does not recognise the one you have entered, you will be prompted to select the county in which you work when you click on the 'Register' button.
+Your application will then be sent to the appropriate OpenAthens administrator for review.

 How do I register as a student?

-Healthcare students at higher education institutions with a University NHS OpenAthens administrator are entitled to a NHS OpenAthens account for the duration of their course.
-Students at these universities will have NHS OpenAthens accounts set up for them by their administrator and should not attempt to register online.
+Healthcare students at higher education institutions with a University NHS OpenAthens administrator are entitled to an OpenAthens account for the duration of their course.
+Students at these universities will have accounts set up for them by their administrator and should not attempt to register online.